A wake up call for drowsy drivers

 - Hitting the shoulder rumble strip, tailgating, or drifting out of your lane

-Young drivers are also more likely to be in drowsy driving crashes, perhaps because they are more likely to drive late at night, or have so many work, school, and/or social commitments that sleep time suffers.
+Young drivers are also more likely to be in drowsy driving crashes; about half of these crashes are from drivers under 25 years old.
+This may be because they are more likely to drive late at night, or have so many work, school, or social commitments that sleep time suffers.
 If you tend to get sleepy when you ride in cars, it's important to be extra aware of these risk factors so that you can be sure you're safe to drive.
-(For more info on sleep and sleep problems, check out the Sleep section of the Go Ask Alice!
-General Health archive).
+For more info on sleep and sleep problems, you can check out the Sleep section of the Go Ask Alice!
+General Health archive.

 Originally published Apr 26, 2002